menu

 Daytona Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Daytona Beach citizens is a little higher than the average for US cities and towns: 24.18% of adults in Daytona Beach have at least a bachelor's degree.
+The citizens of Daytona Beach are slightly better educated than the national average of 21.84% for all cities and towns, with 24.84% of adults in Daytona Beach having a bachelor's degree or advanced degree.

 Daytona Beach is an extremely ethnically-diverse city.
 The people who call Daytona Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Daytona Beach residents report their race to be White, followed by Black or African-American.
+Daytona Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.30% of the city’s residents.
 Important ancestries of people in Daytona Beach include German, Irish, Italian, English, and Polish.

 The most common language spoken in Daytona Beach is English.
 Other important languages spoken here include Spanish and Portuguese.